carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 > ch.view()
 > ~~~
 > Run the code using
+> How many lines of output do you get?
 > ~~~~
 > nextflow run channel.nf
 > ~~~~
 > > ## Solution
-> > In this example you have created a queue channel with the value 1,2,3 in it.
+> > In this example you have created a queue channel with three values 1,2,3 in it.
+> > This will produce three lines of output, one for each value.
-> > The `.view` operator can be used to view the contents of the  ch channel.
+> > The `.view` operator can be used to view the contents of the channel object `ch`.
 > > ~~~
 > > 1
 > > 2